 Cataracts are Common, but Highly Treatable

-Over 25 million Americans have cataracts — in which the eye lens progressively becomes more cloudy, resulting in impaired vision.
+Over 25 million Americans have cataracts — in which the eye’s natural lens progressively becomes more cloudy, resulting in impaired vision.
+The procedure is recommended if cataracts start to interfere with your daily activities.
+The cloudy lens needs to be replaced with an artificial lens to prevent vision loss and restore clear vision.
 According to the Prevent Blindness study, “The Future of Vision,” that number may increase to 38.5 million by 2032.
 Learn more about the types of cataracts and cataract surgery that can correct this debilitating threat to your vision.

 Types of Cataracts